sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - ~~p22 table 1 exercise list: I only did the necessary ones needed at Pages Where Used.~~ See my green underlined contents in p22 table 1
   How are these exercises related with underline used?
+- 2.3-p159
+  > Proofs of the other properties are left as exercises 2.2-p136
+  > The proofs of the remaining identities will be left as exercises
+  - 5.5-p397
+    > The details will be left as an exercise for the reader It is same as the book outline $p\{S_1\}q\dots$.
+  - Some other "left as (an) exercise(s)" are contained in this note
+  - The above is skipped because of similarity with the other exercises and triviality.
 ## 1
 ### 1.1
 - [x]